 The #USvsHate Process

-#USvsHate projects can be completed in as few as two class periods, or they can be expanded into longer lessons or units.
-We hope you’ll adapt this process to best suit your students, classroom and community.
+#USvsHate projects can be completed in as few as two class periods or club meetings, or they can be expanded into longer lessons or units.
+Youth also can submit messages directly to our contests.
+We hope you’ll adapt this process to best suit your students, classroom, school, and community.

 How does #USvsHate work?